 Hi!
 I’m an Assistant Professor at the London School of Economics in the Department of Media and Communications.
-Before the LSE, I was a post-doctoral researcher at Microsoft Research, and a PhD student in the Department of Art History and Communication Studies at McGill University.

 My research examines the intersection of media, technology, and the body.

 In Proxies: The Cultural Work of Standing In I look at the practices that institutions use to enact and maintain their standards through human labor, embodied performance, and the materialization of abstract ideas in physical stuff.
 “Proxies” are material stand-ins, intermediaries between a vernacular world and technical design, and the book traces the choice, crafting, and maintenance of proxies as controllable simulations of a world “out there.”
 Based on studies of three proxies—the International Prototype Kilogram, the Lena test image, and the standardized patient program—I argue that the attempt to account for the local and specific ways the world works, forces standards to be constantly calibrated, tweaked, repaired, and shored up.
 This book maps the standardization process as an attempt to make infrastructure out of these excerpts of everyday life.